British MPs pick among 10 hopefuls to be next PM

 Already a member?

-Environment minister Michael Gove and former Brexit negotiator Dominic Raab also had fair odds.
+Environment minister Michael Gove and former Brexit negotiator Dominic Raab also have fair odds.

 But the other five candidates who got the go ahead on Monday (10 June), because they had the support of at least eight Tory MPs each, are seen largely as no-hopers.